girishshouan/WIP/README.md

 7. Switch the platform to Android
 8. Connect your Quest 2, and select it from the Run Device dropdown.
 9. Select Build and Run

+Note - The step detection algorithm is located in Assets/RPMCalcultor.cs and the steps to movement mapping logic is in Assets/WalkingInPlace.cs.